 The study of glacier fluctuations provides valuable palaeoclimatic information (Mackintosh et al., 2017) if glacier variations are not caused by non-climatic triggers, such as topography (Barr and Lovell, 2014) or surging (Sharp, 1988).
 Reconstructing glacier variations requires landforms indicative of former glacier extents to be identified and dated.
-Since the first attempts to use terrestrial cosmogenic nuclides for age determination of moraines (e.g. Brown et al., 1991), cosmic-ray exposure (CRE) dating has become a well-established technique for moraine dating (Ivy-Ochs et al., 2008; Boxleitner et al., 2019; Hofmann et al., 2019).
+Since the first attempts to use terrestrial cosmogenic nuclides for age determination of moraines (e.g. Brown et al., 1991), cosmic-ray exposure (CRE)

-Thanks to a rising number of production rate reference sites and joint efforts, particularly the CRONUS Earth and CRONUS-EU projects (Phillips et al., 2016), the accuracy of production rates of cosmogenic nuclides has steadily increased.
+- 30 dating of moraine boulders has become a well-established technique (Ivy-Ochs et al., 2008; Boxleitner et al., 2019; Hofmann et al., 2019).
+CRE dating of moraine boulders is based on the principle that spallation reactions, muon-induced reactions and low-energy neutron capture lead to in situ accumulation of cosmogenic nuclides beneath the surface of boulders as soon as they are exposed to cosmic rays (Gosse and Phillips, 2001).
+Thanks to a rising number of production rate reference sites and joint efforts, particularly the CRONUS Earth and CRONUS-EU projects (Phillips et al., 2016), the accuracy of production - 35 rates of cosmogenic nuclides has steadily increased.
 The determination of the concentration of terrestrial cosmogenic nuclides in rock samples from large boulders on moraines allows for calculating apparent CRE ages of the boulders and, thus, for inferring a minimum age of glacier retreat from these landforms (Briner, 2011).

-The production rate at sampling sites depends on the latitude, the altitude, the depth below the rock surface and shielding by topographic obstructions (Ivv-Ochs and Kober, 2008).
-To take the first two factors into account, scaling schemes. such as the 'Lm' scheme (Nishiizumi et al., 1989; Lal, 1991; Stone, 2000; Balco et al., 2008), have been developed to scale the production rates at reference sites, such as the Chironico landslide (southern Switzerland; Claude et al., 2014), to sampling localities.
+The production rate at sampling sites depends on the latitude, the altitude, the depth below the rock surface and shielding by topographical obstructions (Ivy-Ochs and Kober, 2008).
+To take the first two factors into account, scaling schemes, such as the 'Lm' scheme (Nishiizumi et al., 1989; Lal, 1991; Stone, 2000; Balco et al., 2008), have been developed to scale the production rates of reference sites, such as the Chironico landslide (southern Switzerland; Claude et al., 2014), to sampling localities.
 As the Earth's magnetic field is not constant over time, common age calculators provide the opportunity to correct CRE ages with data from geomagnetic databases (e.g. Muscheler et al., 2005).
-In addition, the flux of cosmic rays at sampling sites is modified by topographic obstructions, such as mountains (Dunne et al., 1999).
+In addition, the flux of cosmic rays at sampling

+45 sites is modified by topographical obstructions, such as mountains (Dunne et al., 1999).
 Dipping surfaces induce self-shielding from cosmic rays (Gosse and Phillips, 2001).
 These two types of shielding are considered for calculating a topographic shielding factor.
-It is commonly reported as dimensionless ratio between 0 and 1: A ratio of 1 means that the sampling site is not altered by topographic obstructions, whereas a ratio of 0 is appropriate for a sampling site completely shielded from cosmic rays (Siame et al., 2000; Balco et al., 2008; Dunai and Stuart, 2009).
-Common CRE ages calculators, such as the calculator formerly known as the CRONUS Earth calculator (Balco et al., 2008) or the Cosmic Ray Exposure program (CREp; Martin et al., 2017) require this factor as input.
+It is commonly reported as dimensionless ratio between 0 and 1: A ratio of 1 means that the sampling site is not altered by topographical obstructions, whereas a ratio of 0 is appropriate for a sampling site completely shielded from cosmic rays (Siame et al., 2000; Balco et al., 2008; Dunai and Stuart, 2009).
+Common CRE ages calculators, such as the

+50 calculator formerly known as the CRONUS Earth calculator (Balco et al., 2008) or the Cosmic Ray Exposure program (CREp; Martin et al., 2017) require this factor as input.